nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Result Display Box: Shows the outcome of the commands you enter, including success messages, errors, and other feedback.

-* Contact List: Displays the list of contacts, allowing easy access to patient information and management.
+* Contact List: Displays the list of contacts, allowing easy access to contact information.

 * Command History Window: Contains a history of commands that modify the contact list, enabling you to quickly refer to recent modifications.